A reef shark at the barrier reef off of West Caicos.

 The 2021 Bight Reef Attack

-On September 3rd, 2021, a male visitor was reportedly bitten on the wrist by a seven-foot (2.1 meter) lemon shark or tiger shark in shallow water near the Bight Reef (Coral Gardens) snorkeling site.
+On September 3, 2021, a male visitor was reportedly bitten on the wrist by a 7-foot (2.1 m) lemon shark or tiger shark in shallow water near the Bight Reef (Coral Gardens) snorkeling site.
 The shark was afterward filmed swimming east in the shallow water directly off Grace Bay Beach.

 The 2011 Mudjin Harbour Attack

-In what was definitely a case of mistaken identity, a snorkeler was struck by an unknown type of shark off of Dragon Cay at Mudjin Harbour, Middle Caicos.
+In what was likely a case of mistaken identity, a snorkeler was struck by an unknown type of shark off of Dragon Cay at Mudjin Harbour, Middle Caicos.

 This attack occurred close to the rocks, where breaking waves and bubbles in the water reduced visibility to about a foot.
 The victim, a 28-year-old male visitor, was snorkeling in shallow water quite close to the rock and received a quick strike and laceration to his shoulder.

-The tooth pattern suggests that the shark was about 5 to 6 feet (1.5 to 1.9 meters) and may have been a grey reef shark, but it’s certainly not definite.
+The tooth pattern suggests that the shark was about 5 to 6 feet (1.5 to 1.9 m) and may have been a grey reef shark.
 The victim received local medical attention and 18 stitches.

 The 2011 Caicos Banks Spearfishing Attack

 This incident happened between Providenciales and French Cay.
-A local 35-year-old fisherman was spearfishing (which is illegal in the Turks and Caicos, and which results in blood in the water and thrashing fish) in the relatively shallow waters of the Caicos Banks.
+A local 35-year-old fisherman was spearfishing (which is illegal in the Turks and Caicos and results in blood in the water and thrashing fish) in the relatively shallow waters of the Caicos Banks.

 The 2002 French Cay Snorkeling Incident